uoy-im-aitt/aitt-w8-ai-gestures/README.md

 ## Task 4: Adapting the Recognizer to Detect Gestures based on Velocity

+Now you you’ve trained a model that I’ve built, let’s see if you can make one of your own.
+In this task, you should adapt the `SpellGestureGraph` so that instead of triggering spells based on the position of the wand, it triggers then when the wand moves with a certain velocity and in a certain direction.

+Here are some tips to help you do this:

+- You can train an IML model based on the velocity of an object instead of its position by adding a `Velocity` box between the existing `Position` box and the `Teach the Machine` and `Machine Learning Model` boxes.
+You can create one of these by right clicking and choosing `InteractML > Game Object Movement Features > Velocity`.
+- You’ll need to reset your training examples and model so it doesn’t get confused by the position examples you’ve already shown it.
+Press the `Delete All Recordings` and `Reset Model` buttons to do this.

+What interaction feels more satisfying: position-based gestures or velocity-based?

 ## Task 5: More Complex Gesture Recognition using Dynamic Time Warping